dotnet/coreclr/Documentation/design-docs/arm64-intrinsics.md

   + This is primarily driven by availability of hardware.
 Features released in earlier will be prevalent in more hardware.
 + Priorities will be driven by optimization efforts and requests
   + Priority will be given to intrinsics which are equivalent/similar to those actively used in libraries for other platforms
   + Priority will be given to intrinsics which have already been implemented for other platforms

 ### API review

 Intrinsics will extend the API of CoreCLR.
 They will need to follow standard API review practices.

 XArch intrinsics are being added to the NetStandard API https://github.com/dotnet/corefx/issues/24346.
 ARM64 intrinsics should be treated identically.

+Each review will identify targeted NetStandard API version where the API will be extended and released.

-#### API review of a new intrinsic `static class`
+#### API review of an intrinsic `static class`

-Review will be facilitated by GitHub Pull requests to amend the Approved API section of this document.
+Given the need to add hundreds or thousands of intrinsics, it will be helpful to review incrementally.

 A separate GitHub Issue will typically created for the review of each intrinsic `static class`.
-This allows design and review team to review separately.
-This allows review complexity to be kept manageable.
-The O(N^2) nature of the review process will be kept to reasonable levels and iterations will be finite.

-Every effort will be made to completely elaborate all the methods of the intrinsic `static class` for each review.
-This will help minimize reopening the same classes for review.

-Implementation will be kept separate from from API review.
+When the `static class` exceeds a few dozen methods, it is desirable to break the review into smaller more manageable pieces.

+The extensive set of ARM64 assembly instructions make reviewing and implementing an exhaustive set a long process.
+To facilitate incremental progress, initial intrinsic API for a given `static class` need not be exhaustive.

 ### Partial implementation of intrinsic `static class`

-+ `IsSupported` must represent the state of an entire intrinsic `static class`
++ `IsSupported` must represent the state of an entire intrinsic `static class` for a given NetStandard API.
-+ Once API review is complete and approved, it is acceptable to implement approved methods in any order provided tests are added
++ Once API review is complete and approved, it is acceptable to implement approved methods in any order.
-+ The approved API must be completed before the intrinsic `static class` is included in a release
++ The approved API must be completed before the intrinsic `static class` is included in its targeted `CoreFX` / `NetStandard` release

-### Test coverage
+## Test coverage

-As intrinsic support is added test coverage must be extended to provide basic testing
+As intrinsic support is added test coverage must be extended to provide basic testing.

+Tests should be added as soon as practical.
+CoreCLR Implementation and CoreFX API will need to be merged before tests can be merged.

+## LSRA changes to allocate contiguous register ranges

+Some ARM64 instructions will require allocation of contiguous blocks of registers.
+These are likely limited to load and store multiple instructions.

+It is not clear if this is a new LSRA feature and if it is how much complexity this will introduce into the LSRA.

+## ARM ABI Vector64<T> and Vector128<T>

+For intrinsic method calls, these vector types will implicitly be treated as pass by vector register.

+For other calls, ARM64 ABI conventions must be followed.
+For purposes of the ABI calling conventions, these vector types will treated as composite struct type containing a contiguous array of `T`.
+They will need to follow standard struct argument and return passing rules.

 ## Half precision floating point